 Before starting calibration we need to know what we want to find and where is the limit.
-Think on "Save" Calibration, which means to cut the inks without to think to lose the inks.
+Think to "Save" Calibration, which means to cut the inks without thinking to lose the inks.

 - Print two copies of the chart.

 - Print the chart which shows the problem and you can detect it, if necessary print the Extra chart to view the ink combinations.